 List It On Giveaway Sites With Dollar Value Or Benefit

 There are a number of places you should list your giveaway – from blog linky’s to giveaway submittal sites.
-Most of the best ones are listed at “List Your Blog Giveaway” (some of these linky’s may be defunct).
+Most of the best ideas are listed here.

-If I had to pick only submission site, I’d choose Contest Girl.
+If I had chosen to work with a blogger, I’d choose Contest Girl.

 Your time will be well invested if you submit to at least a few of the more active ones daily.
 You must do this first thing in the morning in EASTERN standard time – if not earlier.
 That will give you a position at the top, which makes it more likely to be clicked.
 Not only that, but once a linky has a lot of links (50 or so), it’s probably not worth the time or effort to list it unless the dollar value of your giveaway is very high – and preferably cash or a popular gift certificate.
 Most of the linky’s and submittal sites will give you anywhere from 25 to 300 characters to explain your giveaway, including country applicable and end date.
 Learn to be succinct: What keywords will trigger people to click that giveaway?
 What is enticing or remarkable about this prize?
 Use the words “LOW ENTRY” for contests with less than 100 or 200 entries, and add when it expires and what country applicants must reside in.
 Finally, read the directions on the linky and follow those guidelines as well.